The Theory of Money, Part 28

 *Moment of silence for Goldnotes*

 And on these new First Bank Notes will be the legal tender inscription: “This note is legal tender for all debts, public and private.”
-Each First Bank Note will be worth one gold coin, which means any bank will be required provide one gold coin when they are presented with one First Bank Note.
-This will establish a stable value (relative to gold coins) for the country’s new official receipt money.
+Each First Bank Note will still be worth one gold coin, which can be redeemed at any First Bank branch, so the country’s new official receipt money will still have an anchor to gold to keep its value from drifting arbitrarily.

-So if Indie Bank Goldnotes are trading at 0.9 their stated worth (a residual effect from the scare I described in Part 17), and they have 1,000 Goldnotes circulating, they would be given 900 First Bank Notes with which to buy back the Goldnotes with the Indie Bank stamp on them.
-I’ve ignored fractions of gold coins until now, and I’ll continue to do so; surely this society can have half coins, quarter coins, etc., and it can have receipt money that reflects those fractional coins as well.
+Oh, one more thing.
+For simplicity, I’ve ignored fractions of gold coins until now, and I’ll continue to do so; but surely this society can have half coins, quarter coins, etc., and it can have receipt money (whether it’s paper money or token coins) that reflects the value of those fractional coins as well.
 I just think talking about that doesn’t help explain anything and risks confusion.

 The Theory of Money, Part 25